Gina M. Taffi, Ph.D., Psy.D.

 Finding a therapist with whom you believe you will be able to speak about what matters most to you is essential.
 I think of psychotherapy as a clearing in a difficult world, a safe place to go when you feel your life is at an impasse.
 This is the space I offer when working with you in my office.

 Even when problems are definite, solutions are often harder to grasp since you can't buy them off the rack.
 Custom-made, these solutions are personal and sometimes you find you can't do it alone.
 My approach to treatment reflects my training in relational and contemporary psychodynamic psychotherapy.
-I also use cognitive therapy and mindfulness modalities if best for you.
+I also use mindfulness modalities if best for you.

 Psychoanalytically informed psychotherapy is not easily describable because it is such a uniquely personal experience.
 For some, it is a short-term endeavor specific to a marriage, a death, or a heaviness of spirit that you can't quite put your finger on.
 For others, therapy is in-depth and long-term based upon their personal histories and what initially brought them into treatment.